ducakar/TextureReplacer/TextureReplacer/README.md

 -----
 * TGAs are recommended over PNGs/JPEGs since KSP fails to generate mipmaps for the latter.
-* When you convert PNGs to TGAs, make sure you change indexed and greyscale images to RGB.
-Only TGAs with RGB colours work in Unity.
+* When you convert a PNG/JPEG to a TGA, make sure you change indexed and greyscale images to RGB.
+KSP can only load TGAs with RGB colours.
-* If only diffuse textures are replaced for Kerbals, the stock normal maps are kept.
+* If only diffuse textures are replaced, the stock normal maps are kept.
-* Replacing only the normal map texture is not supported.
+* Replacing only normal map is not supported.
 * The planet textures being replaced are the high-altitude textures, which are also used in the map mode and in the tracking station.
 When getting closer to the surface, those textures are slowly interpolated into the high-resolution